Dammit, Hervie died!

 Here is Hervie again, red cap left back, in the Swim Team, much as he tried to earnestly explain why his swim didn’t actually count as a swim!
 Competitive swine, our Herve!

-. . and here he stands dead centre with the faded red cap at the end of our 480km trip through the Canyon:
+. . and here he stands dead centre with the faded red cap at the end of our 360km 12-day trip through the Canyon:

 My last supper with Herve was positively biblical: He arrived in a cloud of holy blue smoke in a hundred year old chariot – a faded yellow Merc diesel with four million miles on the clock.
 Nice car, Herve, I said.
 ‘Hey!
 Think of the money I save’, said he.
 He brought four quarts of beer and six bottles of ‘communion wine’ which he called his ‘quota wine’.
-I thought, ‘quota for the night!?’ but it turned out he owned shares in a Western Cape wine farm and – just like they did with their workers – you get some of your pay in liquid form.
-Suddenly I thought I understood ‘liquidity’.
+I thought, ‘quota for the night!?’ but it turned out he owned shares in a Western Cape wine farm and – just like they did with their workers – he get some of his pay in liquid form.
+Suddenly I thought through the blur that I understood ‘liquidity.’

 We had gathered together, dearly beloved, to write down Herve’s tales of the Umko canoe marathon.
 As the evening progressed I would say ‘but Herve, wasn’t that the Dusi?’
 Oh, Yes!
 We’re talking Umko, hey?
 But Herve, wasn’t that the Berg?
 Oh, Yes!
 We’re talking Umko, hey?
 But Herve, wasn’t that the Breede?
 Oh, Yes!
 The Crocodile?
 Oh, Yes!
 But you didn’t saw your boat in half to get it on a plane to go to Umko, did you, Herve?
 Oh, Yes!
 We’re talking Umko, hey?

 We laughed for seven and a half hours.
+We talked of the hardship of owning property in England – Herve’s a farmer, things are very hard, you don’t understand.
 Then he left after midnight in a cloud of holy blue smoke in a hundred year old chariot – a faded yellow Merc diesel with four million miles on the clock.

 Too soon.
 Go well, Herve.